SoulIsDead200/BPSR-Smart-H/README.md

+Nothing special to this script,
+Download python,
+Then open CMD as Admin,
+cd to desktop or file location
+Then type python Blast-Archer-Bot.py
-Nothing special to this script, Download python, then open CMD as Admin, cd to disktop or file location, then type python Blast-Archer-Bot.py.
-READ THE REQUIREMENT before pressing f8, to stop press f8 again    AND ENJOY
+READ THE REQUIREMENT before pressing f8, to stop press f8 again
+AND ENJOY